AlphaGenes/AlphaPeel/docs/source/usage.rst

 Phenotype Penetrance File
 ===================================

 The phenotype penetrance file allows for user flexibility to include phenotype information.
 This file contains the conditional probability table for true phenotype given the true genotype.
-Each column represents the different phenotype states, and each row represents the genotype states.
+Each column represents the different phenotype states (order from 0 to total number of states), and each row represents the genotype states in order the aa, aA, Aa, AA.
+Below, e provide an example for a monogenic recessive, binary trait.

 Example:

 ::

-  1-e e
+  0.9 0.1
-  1-e e
+  0.9 0.1
-  1-e e
+  0.9 0.1
-  e   1-e
+  0.1 0.9

 Output file formats
 -------------------